JustinPaul25/paytrack/TENSORFLOW_SALES_PREDICTION.md

-# TensorFlow Sales Prediction for PayTrack
+# TensorFlow.js Sales Prediction for PayTrack

-This document explains how to use TensorFlow for sales prediction in your PayTrack Vue application.
+This document explains how to use TensorFlow.js for sales prediction in your PayTrack Vue application.

 ## Overview

 The sales prediction feature uses machine learning to forecast future sales based on historical data.
 It includes:

-1. **Frontend TensorFlow.js** - Real-time predictions in the browser
+1. **Frontend TensorFlow.js** - Real-time neural network predictions in the browser
 2. **Backend PHP Predictions** - Server-side predictions with seasonality detection
-3. **Python TensorFlow Service** - Advanced LSTM models (optional)

 ## Features